DanielSuhett/flash/README.md

 </div>

-A powerful GitHub Action that performs deep code review on TypeScript Pull Requests using Google's Gemini AI.
+A powerful GitHub Action that performs flash code review on TypeScript Pull Requests using Google's Gemini AI.
 This action provides intelligent, context-aware code analysis and automated review capabilities.

 ## 🚀 Features